As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Speaking of chisels, there are great chisel sets to put in your rockhounding toolset.

-TIP: Cutting pavers with a hammer and chisel, once you learn how to do it correctly, can give you the results you want.
+TIP: Once you learn how to do it correctly, cutting pavers with a hammer and chisel can give you the desired results.
 Check out the complete guide in the article below:

 5 Simple Steps on How to Cut Pavers with Hammer & Chisel